Skip to main content

 • Would you order from them again?

-Suppliers who hesitate to provide references are telling you something.
-Suppliers whose references say "we're switching" or "they were fine for our first run but got slower" are telling you something else.
+References who say "we're switching" or "they were fine for our first run but got slower" are telling you something else.

-The right setup is a named account manager with the authority to make decisions — adjust lead times, approve QC remakes, escalate to engineering.
+The right setup is a named account manager with the authority to make decisions: adjust lead times, approve QC remakes, escalate to engineering.
+This question is the most underrated on the list.
 The wrong setup is a sales rep who has to "check with the factory" on every question, which means you're playing telephone through someone whose incentives are to close orders, not to manage your account.

 For high-volume relationships, the right setup is a US-based account team backed by overseas production.
 The fully overseas account is workable but slower; the fully US-based account team without a real production tie is hollow.

-Before you sign a vape hardware PO, you should have in hand:
+Ten documents and confirmations, one for each question above.
+Before you sign a vape hardware PO, you should have:

 • Atomizer specs matched to your specific oil